kids-first/kf-somatic-workflow/README.md

 - [THeTa2](https://github.com/kids-first/THetA/tree/v0.7.1) is used to inform and adjust copy number calls from CNVkit with purity estimations.
 - [GATK CNV](https://gatk.broadinstitute.org/hc/en-us/articles/360035531152--How-to-Call-common-and-rare-germline-copy-number-variants) uses GATK 4.2.4.1 to call somtic CNVs using a Panel of Normals created using [this workflow](https://github.com/kids-first/kf-gatk-cnv-wf/blob/master/workflows/kf_create_cnv_pon_wf.cwl).

 For ControlFreeC and CNVkit, we take advantage of b allele frequency (from the gVCF created by our [alignment and haplotypecaller workflows](https://github.com/kids-first/kf-alignment-workflow)) integration for copy number genotype estimation and increased CNV accuracy.
+Additionally these tools make use of the `unpadded_capture_regions` to provide the canonical calling regions.

-#### SV Callers
+#### SV Callers and Annotators

 - [Manta](https://github.com/Illumina/manta/tree/v1.4.0) `v1.4.0` is used to call SVs.
 Output is also in vcf format, with calls filtered on `PASS`.
 Default settings are used at run time.
+- [AnnotSV](https://github.com/lgmgeo/AnnotSV/releases/tag/v3.1.1) `v3.1.1` is used to annotate the calls in the Manta Prepass VCF.

 #### Variant Annotation
 Please see the [annotation subworkflow doc](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc_annotation_subworkflow.md).